 If you provide services or sell a product, a mini-tour and an opportunity to meet the staff one-on-one can make a big difference to a potential customer when they are deciding to do business with you.
+You may want to hire a photographer like olgatopchii.com to take photos of your business to drum up talk, so you can showcase what you do and the services you provide, this will show how open you are with your business.

 Here are some suggestions for holding your open house or throwing a Grand Opening:

-- Have sponsors (product supplier?) for a non competing business with the same target market to be in several rooms talking/demonstrating product/services 15-minute segments.
+- Have sponsors (product supplier?) for a non-competing business with the same target market to be in several rooms talking/demonstrating product/services 15-minute segments.
 And maybe sponsors could help fund refreshments.

 - A local caterer maybe willing to jointly sponsor part of the open house in exchange for promoting their services.
 Refreshments are always good icebreakers.
 It doesn’t have to be elaborate: cheese, grapes, crackers or even sliced sandwiches, finger food is good.
 For drinks: tea, coffee or wine/beer/soft drinks as appropriate.